 Now, they have their own things to keep themselves busy.
 I miss the days where they wanted to be with Mama all the time.
 My husband and I always have them in tow.
 These days, I have to force them to tag along and I seldom win, unless I bribe them with food.

 Gone are the sleepless nights and endless diaper changes, the whining, and incessant crying, and the anxiety attacks when they get sick.
 The early season of my motherhood has passed.
 Whew!

 If you have a baby or a toddler in tow and your hair never seems to get fixed, it’s okay.
 This season of motherhood will also pass.
-Yes, it will.
-Enjoy those crazy moments with them while you can.
+I promise you it will.
+Learn to enjoy these moments while you can.

-Our kids are now in the same stage of developing themselves, getting to know who they are, and discovering the world all at the same time.
+Our children are now developing themselves, getting to know who they are, and discovering the world at the same time.
 They are slowly trying out their fresh wings.
-They are not yet strong but as they try it out, those fragile wings will gain more strength.
+They are not yet strong, but as they try it out, those fragile wings will gain more strength.

-As a mom, this is the time I have to back away just a bit.
-Learn to let go, and watch them fly on their own.
-I will not be hovering over them but will be flying side by side.
-If they are weakened by the fierce winds, I will be there to encourage them to keep flying and hold on to what they know about God and themselves.
-If they get distracted by the things of the world, I will be there to gently pull them back and remind them of what is really important.
+As a mom, this is the time I have to back away.
+I have to let them fly.
+I will not be hovering over them, but will fly beside them.
+If the fierce winds scare them, I will be there to encourage them to keep flying and hold on.
+If they get distracted by the lure of the world, I will gently pull them back and remind them of what is really important.

 Whatever they become and whatever they accomplish, they will always have me as their number one fan.
 As they brave the world, I will also bravely embrace this new season that motherhood has given me.